 Merit scholarships that can be used towards tuition are also available for incoming students.
 Each year, up to two Marjorie and Aaron Ziegelman Scholarships are given to especially promising incoming rabbinical students.
 In addition, one Judith and Ira Eisenstein Scholarship may be offered each year.

 RRC strongly recommends that all applicants consider applying for the Wexner Graduate Fellowship for Jewish Professionals, sponsored by the Wexner Foundation.

 Participating in the Wexner Graduate Fellowship/Davidson Scholars Program is a unique opportunity for leadership growth.
 In addition to financial assistance for graduate study, fellows become part of a diverse professional community that encourages learning about one’s self as a leader though interactions with others with different points of view.
 Fellows engage with expert faculty members in the field of leadership education and scholars in Jewish studies.
 Well beyond the four-year leadership program, the extensive alumni network serves as a professional community throughout fellows’ careers.
 Learn more about the Wexner Fellowship, including eligibility requirements and application procedures.

 RRC participates in the Federal Direct Loan program.
 Students may also choose to apply for loans from private financial institutions.

-The assistant vice president for enrollment and rabbinic formation works with students to help place them in student employment and field experiences.
+The Director of Student Llfe works with students to help place them in student employment and field experiences.
 In the past, students have received placements in congregations, Hillels, community organizations, social service agencies and other such assignments.
 In addition to formal internships, many students work part-time as religious school teachers, adult education instructors and youth directors to gain experience and to help meet their expenses.